CodeAndHammer/konscio/src/content/dispatches/cobalt-and-the-congo.md

 Cobalt plays a stabilising role in many battery chemistries.
 It helps prevent overheating, improves cycle life, and supports higher energy density in professional and consumer applications.
 That is why the global push for electrification, from smartphones to grid storage, has made cobalt strategically important.

-The Congo sits at the centre of this mineral geography.
-The region’s ores are cheaper to access than many alternatives and have been integrated into global supply chains for decades.
-Because of that, control over cobalt is not simply an industrial question.
+The Democratic Republic of Congo sits at the centre of this mineral geography.
+The region's ores are cheaper to access than many alternatives and have been integrated into global supply chains for decades.
+This is why control over cobalt is not simply an industrial question.
 It is a matter of geopolitical leverage, investment strategy, and development policy.

 But geography alone does not determine who benefits.
 Patterns of ownership, legal frameworks, corporate practice, and state capacity determine where value accrues.
 In the current model, most of the value leaves the country long before the final battery is assembled.